Volunteering

 Unique Opportunity

-The majority of volunteering work is caring for the day to day of the animals, predominantly cleaning out animal enclosures, the more time volunteering with us, the greater and wider the experiences volunteers can gain.
+The majority of volunteering work is caring for the day to day of the animals, cleaning out animal enclosures, the more time volunteering with us, the greater and wider the experiences gained.
 Over time, as our volunteers build their confidence, we encourage a wider involvement and taking on more responsibilities for the charities’ activities.

-The Brinsley Family – We offer a unique opportunity to help amazing animals and meet like-minded people volunteering to make the world a better place for animals and humans.
-Through volunteering with us, many people have made great friends, we encourage a community environment and often together we organise events and social evenings such as fuddles, vegan BBQ’s or just meet up for a drink.
+The Brinsley Family – We offer the opportunity to help amazing animals, and meet like-minded people volunteering to make the world a better place for both animals and humans.
+Through volunteering with us, many people have made great friends.
+We encourage a community environment and organise events and social gatherings.

-Our Culture – We encourage an open-minded, friendly and welcoming environment, we welcome volunteers from all walks of life no matter what your previous experience caring for animals, being motivated, reliable and dependable, not matter what the weather, are the important qualities we need from our volunteers.
-You can learn the rest by volunteering.
+Our Culture – We offer an open-minded, friendly and welcoming environment, and welcome volunteers from all walks of life no matter what your previous experience caring for animals, Being motivated, reliable and dependable, no matter the weather, are the important qualities we look for in volunteers.

 Pet & Farm Animal Volunteer

-This is outside and in all weathers, starting 8am latest.
-Our volunteers aim to complete a 4 hour (2 hour minimum) morning shift each week.
+This is a long-term volunteering role outside in all weathers.
+Volunteers arrive at 8am and aim to complete a 2- 4 hour shift each week.

 Wildlife Hospital Volunteer

-This role is being part of a small team but often working on your own.
+This long-term volunteering role is part of a small team but often working on your own.
 The tasks are predominantly cleaning and sterilising cages and work surfaces, along with assessing and attending to the variety of wildlife in our care.

 Working in our hospital requires a lot of additional training and therefore we are only able to offer opportunities to persons with veterinary or wildlife rehabilitation experience or our existing volunteers, that have been with us for sometime and proved themselves to be reliable and regular.